USS Romeo: Later service

-Romeo was assigned in May to the area between Vicksburg and Natchez, Mississippi, for patrolling purposes, although she also patrolled as far as the mouth of the Arkansas River.
+Romeo was assigned in May to the area between Vicksburg and Natchez, Mississippi, for patrol duties, although she also patrolled as far as the mouth of the Arkansas River.
 She continued in this duty for most of the rest of the war.
-On May 24, Confederate artillery under the command of Colonel Colton Greene opened fire on the tinclad USS Curlew from the banks of the Mississippi River in Arkansas.
+On May 24, Confederate horse artillery under the command of Colonel Colton Greene opened fire on the tinclad USS Curlew from the banks of the Mississippi River in Arkansas.
+This was part of a multi-week campaign led by Greene against Union shipping; the Confederates had an advantage because the land-based artillery could move across the base curves in the river while the Union ships had to steam the long way around.
 The artillery left when the timberclad USS Tyler approached the area, and Curlew moved upriver to join Romeo.
-Together, the two tinclads would escort the transport Nicholas Longworth downriver.
-Curlew had a machinery failure on the way, and was left behind.
-Near Columbia, Arkansas, Romeo and Nicholas Longworth came under artillery fire.
-Romeo fought with the Confederates, while Nicholas Longworth continued on downriver.
+Together, the two tinclads escorted the transport Nicholas Longworth downriver.
+Curlew had a mechanical failure on the way downriver, and was left behind.
+Near Columbia, Arkansas, Romeo and Nicholas Longworth came under artillery fire from Greene's repositioned artillery.
+Romeo fought with the Confederates while Nicholas Longworth continued on downriver.
 However, the transport came under more Confederate fire.
 Romeo ran out of ammunition and had to return to where Curlew had been left behind to pick up more.
 Together, Romeo and the transport were able to make it downriver to Greenville, Mississippi, although both vessels had suffered damage to their hulls and upper structure.
-Two vessels from the Mississippi Marine Brigade escorted the transport downriver, while Romeo returned to Columbia for repairs.
-Confederate artillery also returned to Columbia, and further damaged Romeo.
-One sailor on Romeo was wounded; Greene reported that his artillery fire had struck Romeo seventeen times.
+Two vessels from the Mississippi Marine Brigade escorted the transport downriver, while Romeo anchored off Columbia for repairs.
+Greene's mobile artillery also returned to Columbia, and further damaged Romeo.
+One sailor on Romeo was wounded; Greene reported that his artillery fire had struck Romeo 17 times.